Diphtheria

 People at greater risk of exposure

-- travel to countries where diphtheria is more common
+• travel to countries where diphtheria is more common

-- live in crowded conditions
+• live in crowded conditions

-- live or spend time in warm, humid areas, especially for cutaneous diphtheria
+• live or spend time in warm, humid areas – especially for cutaneous diphtheria

-- are laboratory workers who may be exposed to the bacteria.
+• are laboratory workers who may be exposed to the bacteria.

 Diagnosis and treatment

-- the throat or nose
+• the throat or nose

-- fluid from skin sores.
+• fluid from skin sores.

 You can use healthdirect’s directory to find a health service near you.

 If diphtheria is suspected, treatment starts straight away.
+Some people may be treated in a hospital.

-Some people may be treated in hospital.
+Some people with diphtheria may also be given antitoxin.

 Read more about how to manage or treat diphtheria.